forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/apex-get-started.md

 ## Overview
 Complete this Quick Start to create, test and debug a workflow that is created using an Apex class, and sets off a Apex trigger.

-We’ll create a custom object called `Book`, and add a custom field called `Price` to that custom object.
-We’ll update and test the updated Price field using Apex and learn how to work with Apex Code using the Salesforce Extensions.
+You’ll create a custom object called `Book`, and add a custom field called `Price` to that custom object.
+You’ll update and test the updated Price field using Apex and learn how to work with Apex Code using the Salesforce Extensions.

 Before you start, install [Salesforce Extensions for Desktop](./en/../../vscode-desktop/install.md) or [Set Up Code Builder](./en/../../codebuilder/cb-setup.md)